 What if we had a tool that could capture and quantify these psychosocial issues?

 That would be pretty cool!

 A tool that will help a claim manager understand the heart of the problem with such a claim.

 The effect would be like adding Chili-Sauce to Claim Management….

 A number of people warned us that this could not be done.

-Yet in Australia, for managing workers compensation claims, they swear by the psychosocial factors.
+Yet in Australia, for managing workers compensation claims, psychosocial factors are a proven and effective technique.
 They can’t see how you can manage a claim effectively without collecting this information.

-We have taken their guidance, with a good ‘dollop’ of predictive modeling technology, and started applying the same techniques to disability insurance claims.
+We have taken their guidance, with a good ‘dollop’ of predictive modeling technology, and started applying the same techniques to all claims.
 We are now working with insurers in Canada, the US and Australia on such projects, and are getting help and support from a worldwide Re-insurance company.

 This is a new way of working and represents real innovation in the disability claims industry.

 We are seeing more effective telephone interviews, improved use of interventions, a better understanding of the individual’s barriers to return to work, an improved customer experience, and collection of quality data for analytics.